TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 There's a major caveat here: to experiment properly you *have to be good at experimenting*.
 I.e.: you should have at least an affinity with scientific methods.
 It's quite easy to conduct "experiments" that simply exist to confirm your biases, so an inability to at least try and remain objective about results, and failure to acknowledge that experiments that turn out exactly as expected are as rare as hens' teeth, put all the good intentions behind experimentation at risk.

-Never forget: a *successful* experiment is one that turns out unexpectedly.
+Never forget: a *successful* experiment is one that turns out unexpectedly, because it teaches you something you didn't know about the value of your product, and hence either increases the chances of its success, or strengthens the case that you should stop throwing time and effort at it for no return.
+Either way, you'll end up richer.

 ### The Dreaded MVP